 Layton Emerging Composer Fellowship

-The Australia Ensemble aims to foster greater engagement in and recognition of composition and chamber music activities at UNSW.
-Support from Emeritus Professor Roger Layton AM (pictured below) and Merrilyn Layton have facilitated a UNSW composition fellowship to be ofered again in 2020, valued at $10,000 for one year, for an Emerging Composer to write chamber music works as part of the Australia Ensemble’s outreach program.
+The Australia Ensemble UNSW aims to foster greater engagement in and recognition of composition and chamber music activities at UNSW.
+Support from Emeritus Professor Roger Layton AM (pictured below) and Merrilyn Layton have facilitated a UNSW composition fellowship to be offered again in 2021, valued at $10,000 for one year, for an Emerging Composer to write chamber music works as part of the Australia Ensemble’s outreach program.